santo-orl/final_project_wa2/README.md

   * ticket_catalogue_service DELETE /admin/travelcards/{travelcard-id}
 * logged admin can see the report of acquisti relativi a singoli utenti relativi a periodi di tempo selezionabili
   * payment_service GET /admin/transactions/user/range/?from=xxx&to=yyy
-* amministratore loggato può accedere a report di acquisti totali relativi a periodi di tempo selezionabili
+* logged admin can access global purchase report related to selectable time period
   * payment_service GET /admin/transactions/range/?from=xxx&to=yyy
-* amministratore loggato può accedere a report di transiti relativi a singoli utenti relativi a periodi di tempo selezionabili
+* logged admin can access transit report related to single users with respect to selectable time period
   * traveler_service GET /admin/traveler/transits/{username}?from=xxx&to=yyy
-* amministratore loggato può accedere a report di transiti totali relativi a periodi di tempo selezionabili
+* logged admin can access total transit report related to selectable time period
   * traveler_service GET /admin/transits/{username}?from=xxx&to=yyy

-### Servizi aggiuntivi

-* admin loggato può ottenere la lista di traveler
-  * traveler_service GET /admin/travelers
-* admin loggato può ottenere il profilo di un traveler dato il suo userID
-  * traveler_service GET /admin/traveler/{userID}/profile
-* admin loggato può ottenere la lista di ticket attualmente in possesso dell'utente
-  * traveler_service GET /admin/traveler/{userID}/tickets
-* traveler loggato può ottenere la lista di ticket attualmente in suo possesso
-  * traveler_service GET /my/tickets
-* traveler loggato può ottenere il catalogo dei tipi di ticket disponibili
-  * ticket_catalogue_service GET /tickets
-* traveler loggato può consultare un suo acquisto nello specifico
-  * ticket_catalogue_service GET /orders/{order-id}
-* amministratore loggato può consultare l'elenco degli ordini di tutti gli utenti
-  * ticket_catalogue_service GET /admin/orders
-* amministratore loggato può consultare l'elenco degli ordini di uno specifico utente
-  * ticket_catalogue_service GET /admin/orders/{user-id}

 ### Ticket e travelcard

-Le **travelcard** sono abbonamenti con le seguenti proprietà (oltre all'id) (in ticket_catalogue_service):
+ **Travelcards** are subscriptions with the following properties (apart from the id) (in ticket_catalogue_service):
 * type: {WEEK, MONTH, YEAR}
 * price: Float
 * minAge: Int
 * maxAge: Int
 * zid: String
-Quando la travelcard viene acquistata si crea la TravelcardPurchased in traveler_service e ha i seguenti campi (oltre all'id):
+When a travelcard is bought, TravelcardPurchased in traveler_service is created and it has the following fields (apart from the id):
 * type: {WEEK, MONTH, YEAR}
 * zid: String
 * validFrom: LocalDateTime
 * validTo: LocalDateTime
 * userDetails: UserDetailsImpl

-Il periodo di validità è dato da validFrom e validTo: questi campi vengono riempiti al momento dell'acquisto (inserimento in traveler_service) e in base al type.
-Un utente può usare una travelcard quante volte vuole all'interno del periodo di validità.
-La travelcard verrà rimossa in automatico dalle TravelcardPurchased alla scadenza del periodo di validità.
+Activity perios is made of validFrom and validTo: these fields are fulfilled at acquiring time (insert in traveler_service) and according to the type.
+A user can use a travelcard as much as they wants inside the period validity.
+The travelcard will be removed automatically from TravelcardPurchased at expiration validity time.
 ### Funzionamento dei QR

-* Manualmente bisogna inserire uno user con role QR_READER in login_service.
+* Manually it is required to inser a user with role QE_READER in login_service.
-* Il qr reader si autentica da login_service
+* qr reader authenticates from login_service.
-* Il qr reader riceve la chiave da usare per validare i jws con la chiamata GET /qr/validation a traveler_service
+* qr reader receives the key to use for validating jws through GET /qr/validation to traveler_service.
-* Il traveler ha i suoi ticket/travelcard purchased e può scaricarli singolarmente sotto forma di qr con una get a /my/tickets/qr/{ticketId} o a /my/travelcards/qr/{travelcardId} di traveler_service
-* Il traveler avrà quindi il suo qr sul telefono, lo passa fisicamente dal qr reader.
+* traveler has their ticket/travelcard purchased and they is able to download it singularly under qr code through GET to /my/tickets/qr/{ticketId} or to /my/travelcards/qr/{travelcardId} in traveler_service.* Il traveler avrà quindi il suo qr sul telefono, lo passa fisicamente dal qr reader.
 Quest'ultimo ha il jws per validarlo, quindi eseguirà internamente la validazione.
-* Una volta validato, il qr reader dovrà contattare traveler_service per rimuovere il ticket/travelcard purchased dalla lista dell'utente e aggiornare il rispettivo elenco dei transiti.
-Lo fa con una post a /qr/ticket-validated o a /qr/travelcard-validated di traveler_service
+* once validated, qr reader will contact the traveler_service for removing the ticket/travelcard purchased from the user list and update their transit list.
+The user is able to perform this operation with a post to /qr/ticket-validated or to /qr/travelcard-validated from traveler_service.